The Importance of School Principals

 3.Fosters standards for teaching and learning that are high and attainable;

 4.Provides clear goals and monitors the progress of students toward meeting them;

 5.Spends time in classrooms and listening to teachers;

-6.Promotes an atmosphere of trust and sharing;
+6.Promotes an atmosphere of trust

 Makes professional staff development a top concern; and